The Happenings on Shaw Hill

 “Yes.”

-“What…” I thought for a moment about how to ask the question “What did you see?”
+“What…” I thought for a moment about how to ask the question.“What did you see?”

 “I saw you walk out of the house like a zombie.
 You didn’t seem to know, or care, that I was behind you.
 You stumbled across our lawn and through the tree line along our property.”
 She brought over a plate of sausage and eggs and set them next to me like everything was okay.
-“You seemed to want to walk on the grass and the trees and avoid the driveway or road.
-You were walking along our property and the neighbors like you were an animal.
-It was like a dog or a deer running across your property.
+“You went out of your way to walk on the grass to avoid walking on the driveway or road.
+You were walking along our property and the neighbor’s lawn like you were an animal.
+It was like a dog or deer that was out of sorts trying to find a place to hide.
 Not a human that would stay on a man-made path.
 You went across the yard and then onto the Kennebec Road.
 But instead of walking on the street you went right into the woods.”
+Megan raised her arms and waved them for emphasis.
+“It scared the shit out of me.”

-Megan never swore.
+Megan Taylor never swore.
 Her eyes were watering.

 “Did you follow me into the woods?”